uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 ![image](https://user-images.githubusercontent.com/118239146/208793359-57c0801c-b78d-4350-ae69-6bd68f6ccca6.png)

 Great!
 Clearly, passenger numbers increased steadily during the 50s.
-But hold on, our data has a different value for every month.
-What's going on?
-Well, seaborn recognises that each year has 12 entries, and aggregates them.
+But hold on, our data has 12 different values for each year (each month), how does it choose which one to plot?
+Well, seaborn recognises that each year has multiple entries, and aggregates them.
 By default, it takes the mean, but like before we can specify the method we want to use with the `estimator = ` argument.

 > Most statistical methods require the `numpy` module.
 After `import numpy as np`, the functions can be called, such as `np.median`, `np.mean`.
 For now, let's just leave it as the mean.

 You'll also notice a faint blue shaded zone - this is the error/confidence interval.
 As with before, this can be adjusted using either

-1. The `errorbar = ` argument (for versions v0.12+)
+- The `errorbar = ` argument (for versions v0.12+)
-2. The `ci = ` argument (for versions before v0.12)
+- The `ci = ` argument (for versions before v0.12)

 The default is a 95% confidence interval.